-• Weighted Average Carbon Intensity (WACI) is a normalised carbon intensity figure, expressed as tCO_2e /million USD revenue.
+Weighted Average Carbon Intensity (WACI) is a normalised carbon intensity figure, expressed as tCO2e/ million USD revenue.
 In the case of real estate we use the denominator of floor area (m2) and for sovereigns we use PPP-adjusted GDP.
-The portfolio weighting of each holding is multiplied by the ratio of the investee company's revenue.
+The portfolio weighting of each holding is multiplied by the ratio of the investee company's emissions normalised by the investee company's revenue.